-All students, regardless of age, will be required to follow and abide by all school rules, procedures, and policies.
-Students who turn 18 years old are considered adult students.
-Adult students may request to be considered as educationally independent (responsible for all of their actions).
+All students, regardless of age, are required to follow and abide by all school rules, procedures, and policies.

 ELIGIBILITY OF NON-RESIDENT STUDENTS

 The Board of Education reserves the right to verify the residency of any student and the validity of the claim of any students to an education in this district.
 A student whose parent has signed a contract to buy, build, or rent a residence in this district may be enrolled at the discretion of the Superintendent/Principal.
 Regularly enrolled students whose parents have moved out of the school district may be permitted to finish the school year at the discretion of the Superintendent/Principal.
 Other non-resident students may be admitted to this district through open enrollment upon recommendation of the Superintendent/Principal and approval of the Board.